Shijian: Shijian-18

 Shijian-18 was a Chinese communications and technology demonstration satellite developed and launched by the China Academy of Space Technology on 2 July 2017.
-It was the maidan flight of the DHF-5 satellite bus, which is designed with 16-year lifespan.
+It was the maiden flight of the DHF-5 satellite bus, which is designed with 16-year lifespan.
 Shijian-18 carried 18 experiments on board involving communications and space telescopes.
 It was lost after a malfunction on the Long March 5 rocket carrying the satellite.
 It would have been the heaviest geostationary satellite at the time of its launch, with a launch mass of 7,600 kg (16,800 lb).
 The satellite incorporated a high-thrust ion propulsion system, a large trussed structure and a higher payload capacity.
 More specifically, it used the LIPS-300 xenon thruster for orbit keeping, developed by the Lanzhou Institute of Physics.
 It was planned for the LIPS-300 system to be fully certified in this mission so that it could be used for geostationary and deep-space operations.
 The satellite would operate at the Ka band with 70 Gb/s capacity, capable of providing broadband internet to whole mainland China.

 Shijian-18 launched from the Wenchang Space Launch Site on 2 July 2017 at 11:23 UTC on board a Long March 5 rocket to a geostationary orbit.
 It was the rocket's second flight, the first being to launch Shijian-17.
 The rocket encountered an anomaly shortly after launch, causing it to switch into a gentler trajectory.
 However, 45 minutes into the flight, it was declared a failure, with the loss of the payload.
 The cause of the failure was later determined to be a faulty oxidizer turbopump, which has now been redesigned twice.
 The rocket and payload crashed in the Pacific Ocean somewhere at the Philippine Sea.